Social media marketing matters - it’s the understatement of the year.

 In this post, you’ll see the social media strategies that flopped.
 You’ll learn what didn’t work and how it turned around.
 Through these strategic examples, you’ll know how to revamp your social media campaigns.

 1. Assess Your Target Audience

 Digital marketers shouldn’t make assumptions.
 It’s a dangerous game you’re playing.
-But social media analytics tools make it easier for you.
+But free social media analytics tools make it easier for you.